-If you are wondering about your business’s tax obligations as it’s time that you pay your annual taxes.
-Maybe you have heard of a business term that you are not much familiar with – GST!
-The question that arises here is that what is GST?
+If you are wondering about your business’s tax obligations it’s time that you pay your annual taxes.
+Maybe you have heard of a business term that you are not very familiar with – GST!
+The question that arises here is what is GST?
 Let’s do a little digging and you will find out that GST is not very different from VAT.

-However, there is a fine line that differentiates GST and VAT.
-The question is that if these differences between these terms make any difference for your business?
+GST vs VAT Tax and What It Means for Consumers and Businesses.
+The question is that if these differences between these terms make any difference for your business.
 This blog has got you covered.
-We will let you know everything that will satisfy your quest for knowledge about GST or VAT?
+We will let you know everything that will satisfy your quest for knowledge about GST or VAT.

 In this handy guide, we will cover the following:

-VAT is the abbreviation of Value Added Tax. on the purchase of certain products and services, it is a consumption tax that is applied then.
-It is the type of indirect tax that means that Government does not collect it directly from the customers.
-The businesses that sell products collect this kind of tax themselves from the customers before they pay it to the government.
+VAT is the abbreviation of Value Added Tax.
+On the purchase of certain products and services, it is a consumption tax that is applied then.
+It is a type of indirect tax that means that the Government does not collect it directly from the customers.
+The businesses that sell products collect this kind of tax from the customers before they pay it to the government.

 However, there are some purchases on which the tax is exempted and charged at zero rates.
 In this situation, the government does not apply VAT currently but there is the possibility that it can be charged in the future.
 So, the prices get affected by applying VAT on the purchase.